Deepak-karmiyal/Mysql-project/README.md

-This Project is for Data Analysis of an E-xommerce.
+This Project is for Data Analysis of an E-commerce.